 The consequences of ingestion could range from temporary and inconsequential to long-term physical stress or even death.
 Ingestion of these items may not be directly lethal; however, ingestion of plastic and other fragments can restrict food intake and have sublethal impacts caused by reduced nutrient intake (McCauley & Bjorndal, 1999).
 Poor nutrient intake can lead to decreased growth rates, depleted energy, reduced reproduction, and decreased survivorship.
-These long-term sublethal effects may lead to population-level impacts, but this is difficult to assess because the affected individuals remain at sea and the trends may only arise after several generations have passed.
-Schuyler et al. (2014a) determined that most sea turtles at some point will ingest some amount of debris.
+These long-term sublethal effects may lead to population-level impacts, but the extent of these impacts is difficult to assess because the affected individuals remain at sea and the trends may only arise after several generations have passed.
+Schuyler et al. (2014) determined that most sea turtles at some point will ingest some amount of debris.
+However, military expended materials have not been documented to be ingested by sea turtles, although whether this is because of a lack of occurrence or an inability to distinguish military expended materials from other ingested items is unknown.
 Because bottom-feeding occurs in nearshore areas, materials that sink to the seafloor in the open ocean are less likely to be ingested due to their location.
-While these depths may be within the diving capabilities of most sea turtle species, especially leatherback sea turtles, bottom foraging species (i.e., greens, hawksbills, Kemp's ridleys, and loggerheads) are more likely to forage in the shallower waters less than 100 m in depth.
+While these depths may be within the diving capabilities of most sea turtle species, especially leatherback turtles, bottom foraging species (i.e., greens, hawksbills, Kemp's ridleys, and loggerheads) are more likely to forage in the shallower waters less than 100 m in depth.
 This overlaps with only a small portion of the depth range at which munitions are expended.
+However, loggerhead turtles may forage in benthic habitats as deep as 200 m (Hochscheid, 2014).